 Aristotle’s observation that “Neither by nature, then, nor contrary to nature do the virtues arise in us; rather we are adapted by nature to receive them and are made perfect by habit…..for the things we have to learn before we can do them, we learn by doing them…” refers to the way we treat each other, the manner in which we treat ourselves, and the tasks we choose to pursue in life.
 In virtue and career, we learn by doing first what we are unable to do.

 As you navigate the chaos today consider asking yourself how often you are learning something you are unable to do so that you may be able to do it.
 Today’s reflection also reminds us that anyone, at any point in their life, has the potential to achieve a higher sense of self if they are willing to put in the work required to do that which they were previously unable to do.
-By changing long-held habits, you have the capacity to navigate the chaos and practice the art of living well if you are willing to put in the time and effort involved.
+By changing long-held habits, you have the capacity to navigate the chaos if you are willing to put in the time and effort involved.

 Have often do you do what you cannot do in order to learn how to do it?